 I’ve been making sourdough for the past year and a half or so but haven’t quite gotten the hang of the whole folding and shaping thing yet.
 I think it’s partly because I use lower gluten flours like spelt and rye, which can be a bit trickier to shape and stretch.
-No-knead is ideal for people without a large breadth of knowledge about sourdough but who still want the health benefits, and ideal if you want fresh bread without the kneading time.
+No-knead is ideal for people without a large breadth of knowledge about sourdough but who still want the health benefits, and ideal if you want fresh bread without the effort of kneading.

-I’ve started rotating between this honey and oat spelt sourdough and my overnight rye bread.
+I’ve started rotating between this honey and oat spelt sourdough, overnight spelt rye, and my overnight dark rye bread.
 For this loaf I used an old covered pyrex dish but a dutch oven is more effective if you have one, and I usually just use a plain old loaf tin.
 If you use a loaf tin it’s more like sandwich bread in texture as well as shape, because it doesn’t get as crusty on the outside.
 To make it fully vegan you just sub maple syrup or coconut sugar for the honey, no problem.

 So why sourdough?
 This is a totally appropriate recipe for beginners, and sourdough has so many benefits.
 It’s much better for digestion and digestive health, can help to reduce inflammation, has a better flavour, and it’s ideal for people with some gluten sensitivity.
 This spelt sourdough is even better if you’re sensitive to gluten, like I am, because it’s an older grain variety and the longer fermentation time makes it much easier on your system.